 It’s been 2 years since Mona’s last Dust or Magic talk (see Into Africa).
 Mona will start off this year’s Dust or Magic AppCamp with a theme that is more important than ever — the idea that every child in the world deserves high-quality education; and that technology can provide the pipeline.
 Mona knows this space because she lives it.
 She works as a teacher trainer for the Breteau Foundation where she helps implement apps and teacher training and classroom technology implementation in the South African schools.
 She has been a teacher and school principal for the first 16 years of her career working both in the primary school and high school context in the United States and South Africa.
 She holds a Masters Degree in Math and Science Education and United States National Board Certification.
 She was raised in Richmond, Virginia and lives in Cape Town, South Africa.

 Saturday June 3, 2017

-- We’ll boil down a one semester TCNJ course into one hour.
-This talk is short, sweet and to the point; and it’s based on the continually updated ibook Child Development 101 for the Designers of Children’s Interactive Media, by Warren Buckleitner (Dust or Magic participants get a free download code; and a hard copy is in your handout packet).
+- A good cook knows how to blend ingredients to make a wonderful dish.
+The results can be magic, or terribly bad.
+What are the specific ingredients of effective interactive media project?
+We’ll boil down a one semester TCNJ course on the psychology of interactive design into one hour.
+This presentation is short, sweet and to the point; and it’s based on the continually updated ibook Child Development 101 for the Designers of Children’s Interactive Media by Warren Buckleitner (Dust or Magic participants get a free download code; and a hard copy is in your handout packet).

 9:30 Designer Micro Jam